-CIC is based on the simple idea that everyone – whether as a patient, client, learner or colleague - benefits from telling stories about their experiences, and being skilfully questioned about these.
+CIC arises from the simple idea that everyone – whether as a patient, client, learner or colleague – can benefit from telling stories about their experiences, and being skilfully questioned about these.

 CIC is effective in helping people to move on when they feel stuck, and ideal for difficult or challenging encounters.
 It is especially effective when professionals need to balance attentiveness to the client’s story with considerations of safety, quality of care, best evidence, or statutory roles.

-We have run courses and given presentations in hospital Trusts, GP practices, universities, mental health organisations, nursing and business schools and elsewhere.
+We have run courses and given presentations for hospital Trusts, Clinical Commissioning Groups, GP practices, universities, mental health organisations, nursing and business schools and elsewhere.
 Our trainers have run workshops and presented at conferences internationally including in Scandinavia, Turkey, Israel, Japan, Israel, the US, Canada and Australia.

 How can trained CIC facilitators help your organisation?

-CIC facilitators can offer external consultancy and direct help to organisations, covering a wide range of issues including supervision training and team development.
+CIC facilitators can offer external consultancy and direct help to organisations, covering a wide range of issues including team development and supervision training.
 Previous projects have involved helping to develop staff as educators (including observation of their workplace teaching), setting up systems of peer supervision, promoting multi-professional collaboration, and delivering strategies to address bullying and undermining.

 CIC facilitators, and those accepted for facilitator training, are all highly experienced professionals from the health service, social care, higher education and voluntary sector.
 CIC trainers are all accredited by the Association of Narrative Practice in Healthcare, an organisation set up in the United Kingdom to promote the use of narrative-based approaches in healthcare settings.